The Classification of Clifford Gates over Qubits: Enumeration

 The numbers for $\class{G}$, $\class{C(Z,Z), G}$, $\class{C(Z,X),\P}$, $\class{\tfour, \P}$, and $\class{\tfour, \P, \R_Z}$ follow by a similar argument, although for the last two classes we need the fact that $\tfour$ generates

 orthogonal transformations on $n$ qubits.

-For the final two classes, we use known expressions (from \cite{conway:1985}) for the number of $n \times n$ unitary matrices over $\mathbb{F}_4$ (in the case of $\class{\tfour, \P, \Gamma}$) and for the number of $2n \times 2n$ symplectic matrices over $\ftwo$ (in the case of $\ALL$).
+For the final two classes, we use known expressions (see, e.g., equations (2.6.1) and (2.6.2) from \cite{wall:1963}) for the number of $n \times n$ unitary matrices over $\mathbb{F}_4$ (in the case of $\class{\tfour, \P, \Gamma}$) and for the number of $2n \times 2n$ symplectic matrices over $\ftwo$ (in the case of $\ALL$).
 We multiply by $4^{n}$ in both cases to account for the phase bits, which are completely independent of the matrix part. \end{proof}

 \begin{theorem} The asymptotic size of each class is as follows.

 where $G$ is the same as in Theorem~\ref{thm:enumeration}, and

 \end{theorem} \begin{proof} We take the logarithm of each class size, which we can separate into the logarithm of each layer comprising that class, as in Theorem~\ref{thm:enumeration}.
 For most layers this is straightforward, except for the layer of permutations, orthogonal transformations, or general linear transformations.
 The first we handle with Stirling's approximation.
 For the other two, we factor out powers of two leaving a partial sum of a convergent series, which we analyze with a Taylor expansion.
 The classes $\class{\tfour, \P, \Gamma}_n$ and $\class{\ALL}_n$ follow by similar techniques. \end{proof}